 MS in Genetic Counseling

-This program is provided through the Division of Graduate Medical Sciences and has received full accreditation from the American Board of Genetic Counseling (ABGC).
+This program is provided through Graduate Medical Sciences and has received full accreditation from the Accreditation Council for Genetic Counseling (ACGC).
 Applications are available at the BU Graduate Medical Sciences site.
 For additional information on the genetic counseling profession, please visit the website for the National Society of Genetic Counselors.
-For questions regarding the Genetic Counseling Program, please contact Maryann W. Campion at 617-638-7170 or email email@example.com.
-If you live in New England or will be in the area, you are welcome to schedule a date/time to visit and learn more about the campus and program.
+For questions regarding the genetic counseling program, please email firstname.lastname@example.org.
+If you will be in the area, you are welcome to schedule a date/time to visit and learn more about the campus and program.

-Boston University’s medical school and teaching hospital offer access to tremendous resources for clinical experience and laboratory genetic services, making this the first program of its kind to be located within an academic medical center in New England.
-This program also has the unique appeal of including courses in the Mental Health & Behavioral Medicine Program and the Medical Sciences Program.
-In addition, elective courses are available through several other BU schools and departments, including the Mental Health Counseling & Behavioral Medicine Program and the School of Public Health.
+Boston University’s medical school and teaching hospital offer access to tremendous resources for clinical experience with a diverse patient population and specialized patient services.
+The BU Genetic Counseling Program also has the unique appeal of including coursework in the Mental Health Counseling & Behavioral Medicine Program, Graduate Medical Sciences, and the School of Public Health.

 The first year of study focuses primarily on coursework in general genetics and counseling skills.
-Clinical observations and laboratory rotations complement the didactic curriculum.
+Clinical, laboratory, research, and advocacy experiences complement the didactic curriculum.
 In addition, students will select a Capstone Project topic and begin their research during the second semester.

 - GMS GC 601 Professional Issues in Genetic Counseling (3 cr)